 The Canterbury DHB also has a focus on improving patient experience in our services.
 We have made a commitment to using our inpatient experience survey results to improve the way we communicate with patients and their families.
-Our focus for the coming year is reflected in our Annual Plan.

 The national HQSC Quality and Safety Markers are used by our governance groups to monitor patient safety and track the effectiveness of improvement activity.
 We report quarterly to our Clinical Board and the Quality, Finance, Audit & Risk Committee.
 Our performance against the Markers is also reported annually to our community through our Quality Accounts which can be found on our website.